 The Church of Almighty God, a Chinese millenarian movement, is also known as Eastern Lightning.
-This name was originally given to the group by outside observers, and refers to a passage in Matthew 24:27: “For as lightning that comes from the east is visible even in the west, so will be the coming of the Son of Man.”
+This name was originally given to the group by outside observers.
+It came to be accepted by the movement, and refers to a passage in Matthew 24:27: “For as lightning that comes from the east is visible even in the west, so will be the coming of the Son of Man.”
 This “lighting that comes from the east,” according to the Church, is Jesus Christ returning as Almighty God, from a country in the east, China, to inaugurate the third age of humanity.
-While its theology is certainly different from the doctrines of traditional Christian churches, American scholar Holly Folk believes it is one among several new contemporaneous “authentic Christian traditions,” “and its intellectual and theological lineage within Christianity is very rich” (Folk 2017a).
+While its theology is certainly different from the doctrines of traditional Christian churches, American scholar Holly Folk believes it is one among several new contemporaneous “authentic Christian traditions,” “and its intellectual and theological lineage within Christianity is very rich” (Folk 2018).

 The Word Appears in the Flesh, the scripture collecting the utterances of Almighty God

-Although the movement never mentions her name nor any bibliographic details, and cautions that any information supplied by outside sources may be wrong, most scholars believe it identifies the incarnated Almighty God with a Chinese woman, Yang Xiangbin (b.
+Although the movement never mentions her name nor any biographic details, and cautions that any information supplied by outside sources may be wrong, most scholars believe it identifies the incarnated Almighty God with a Chinese woman, Yang Xiangbin (b.
 1973), who was born in northwestern China.
 In 1989, a revival took place in the Chinese independent churches (i.e. the Protestant churches that are not part of the government-controlled Three Self Church, and are also known as House Churches or Underground Churches).
-The person identified by the movement as Almighty God formally entered the House Church movement and began to utter words, that followers later compared for authority and power to those expressed by Jesus Christ, while attending meetings of the group founded by Witness Lee (1905–1997), known as the Local Church in the West and as Shouters in China.
-Many Christians in the Chinese House Church movement believed that those words were from the Holy Spirit and started to read them in their gatherings, although the Church of Almighty God emerged only in 1993, when the person who was the source of these messages was recognized as Christ, the incarnate God and the only one true God.
+In the same year, the person identified by the movement as Almighty God formally entered the House Church movement.
+In 1991, she began to utter words, that followers later compared for authority and power to those expressed by Jesus Christ, while attending meetings of the group founded by Witness Lee (1905–1997), known as the Local Church in the West and as Shouters in China.
+Many Christians in the Chinese House Church movement believed that those words were from the Holy Spirit and started to read them in their gatherings from 1991, when the Church of Almighty God emerged, and subsequently when the person who was the source of these messages was recognized as Christ, the incarnate God and the only one true God.